Skip to content

 }

 loadChatModel(_:) returns nil when the model is not available locally, and applies the catalog's recommended sampling parameters for that id.
 For finer control, the static MlxModelLoader.loadContainer(...) returns a ModelContainer you can wrap with the MlxChatModel(container:supportsVision:...:generateParameters:) initializer shown above.
+Two observable properties help a UI narrate loads: lastLoadError records why the most recent load returned nil, and loadingModelID is the id currently cold-loading from disk (nil otherwise) - so a lazy reload can be labeled as a model load instead of reading as slow prompt processing.

 Pass model directly to createAgent or createDeepAgent.